 Or, if you currently use graphene or are working with Bio-tech, contact Shannon, as she's looking for future customers.

 Why is carbon relevant?

-To lower the cost to produce products from nano carbons, the method to manufacture nano carbons should be lowest cost: practically free, in other words open sourced.
-The fastest way to get wide-spread usage is to use an open source license.
+To lower the cost to produce products from carbons, manufacturing solid carbons should be the lowest cost: practically free, in other words, open science & sourced.
+The fastest way to get widespread usage is to use an open source license.

 Autofracture pledges any manufacturing method producing solid carbon particles from atmospheric CO2 produced by Autofracture LLC will be open sourced (CC BY) and a part of ONC.
 Products built using synthesized nanocarbon particles will be commercialized.